Weiter Schreiben (Writing On ) – A Platform for Literature from zones of war and conflict

-Our authors come from Syria, Iraq, Yemen and Afghanistan.
+Our authors come from Syria, Iraq, Southern Sudan and Yemen.
 In addition, Roma and Sinti authors who live in Germany, Austria and Hungary are also participating.
 Because conflict zones aren’t always located elsewhere, for some they’re right here in the middle of Europe.

 What Weiter Schreiben has achieved so far

 Weiter Schreiben has attracted quite a bit of media attention.
 The NZZ, SPON, ZON and Tagesspiegel newspapers published texts, numerous German local and national media outlets, as well as The New Yorker magazine, reported on the project.
 Participating authors have been invited to the Literary Colloquium Berlin, Haus für Poesie, Internationales Literaturfestival Berlin, Frankfurter Buchmesse, Federal Chancellery, literature centres, festivals and numerous book shops around Germany.
 In 2018 Ullstein Verlag published an anthology titled Das Herz verlässt keinen Ort, an dem es hängt, edited by Annika Reich and Lina Muzur.

 Furthermore, we received a Power of the Arts award from Philip Morris GmbH in 2018 and used the prize money to publish our first print magazine: The first issue was dedicated to “Houses – Gardens – Ruins”, the second to “Chickens – Cats – Messengers”.
 The magazine is also available for free in well-stocked book shops, literature houses and theatres, as well as cafes and bars in many German cities, where it awaits its numerous readers.